quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		"Sales", [Sales Amount]
 		)
 ```
-In case, we use "MyMonTue" table in `UNION()` with "MonTue" table then, we will get the same 4 outcomes but, the "Sales Amount" against each row element will be same and incorrect.
+In case, we use "*MyMonTue*" table in `UNION()` with "*MonTue*" table then, we will get the same 4 outcomes but, the "*Sales Amount*" against each row element will be same and incorrect.

-This is because, the former table don't have any relationship with any of the xisting tables.
+This is because, the former table don't have any relationship with any of the existing tables.

-## INTERSECT()
+## `INTERSECT()`

----
+`INTERSECT()` only keeps those rows that exists in both tables.

-- The order of the arguments provided inside `INTERSETCT()` plays a key role because, it executes the element(s) of the first argument common with the rest of the arguments.
+The order of the arguments provided inside `INTERSETCT()` plays a key role because, it executes the element(s) of the first argument common with the rest of the arguments.

+`INTERSECT()` always keeps the data lineage of the first argument.

+***For Example :***

+If we intersect "*SunMon*" and "*MyMonTue*" table keeping the "*SunMon*" table first within the `INTERSECT()` argument then, eventhough, "*MyMonTue*" table don't have any relationship with "*Sales Table*" still, the result will come perfectly.

+The DAX expression for this operation is :

 ```dax
 RETURN